 Per the 2000 census, the Hispanic population is estimated to be 918,899, or approximately 20% of the state's total population.

-From 2001 to 2007, uranium price increases prompted several companies to revive uranium mining in Colorado.
+From 2001 to 2007, rising uranium prices prompted several companies to revive uranium mining in Colorado.

-In 2006, voters passed Amendment 43, which banned same-sex marriage in Colorado.
+In 2006, Colorado voters passed Amendment 43, which banned same-sex marriage in the state.

-From 2001 to 2007, uranium price increases prompted several companies to revive uranium mining in Colorado.
+From 2001 to 2007, rising uranium prices prompted several companies to revive uranium mining in Colorado.

-In 2007, Bill Ritter, a native-born Coloradan, took office as governor, marking the first electoral victory for a native-born Coloradan in a gubernatorial race since 1958.
+In 2007, Bill Ritter took office as governor; his election the previous year marked the first electoral victory for a native-born Coloradan in a gubernatorial race since 1958.

-In 2007, non-Hispanic Whites were involved in 59.1% of all births in Colorado, with 14.06% involving a non-Hispanic White person and someone of a different race (often Hispanic), and 43% of births involving at least one Hispanic person.
+In 2007, non-Hispanic Whites were involved in 59.1% of all births.
+Some 14.06% of those births involved a non-Hispanic White person and someone of a different race.

-In 2008, Colorado voted for Barack Obama in the presidential election, signaling a shift towards the Democratic Party.
+In 2008, Colorado voted for Barack Obama, signaling a shift towards the Democratic Party.

-In 2008, the Windsor EF3 tornado devastated a small town in the Eastern Plains of Colorado.
+In 2008, the Windsor EF3 tornado devastated the small town of Windsor.

-In late 2008, price drops and financing problems forced companies to cancel or scale back the uranium-mining project.
+In late 2008, price drops and financing problems forced companies to cancel or scale back uranium-mining projects in Colorado.

 In 2009, the United States Census Bureau estimated that the population of Colorado exceeded five million.

-According to the Association of Religion Data Archives, the largest Christian denominations by the number of adherents in 2010 were the Catholic Church with 811,630; multi-denominational Evangelical Protestants with 229,981; and the Church of Jesus Christ of Latter-day Saints with 151,433.
+According to the Association of Religion Data Archives, in 2010 the largest Christian denominations in Colorado were the Catholic Church with 811,630 adherents, multi-denominational Evangelical Protestants with 229,981, and the Church of Jesus Christ of Latter-day Saints with 151,433.

-As of the 2010 census, Colorado has the seventh highest percentage of Hispanics (20.7%) in the U.S.
+As of the 2010 census, Colorado had the seventh highest percentage of Hispanics (20.7%) in the U.S.

-In 2010, Boulder was named America's Foodiest Town by Bon Appétit.
+In 2010, Boulder, Colorado was named America's Foodiest Town by Bon Appétit.

-The 18-county Front Range Urban Corridor along the northeast face of the Southern Rocky Mountains at the 2010 census.
+The 18-county Front Range Urban Corridor had a population increase of +16.65% since the 2010 census.

 In 2011, 46% of Colorado's population younger than the age of one were minorities, meaning that they had at least one parent who was not non-Hispanic White.